 The son of two art teachers, Mike grew up in Kentish Town and Muswell Hill.
 His father left when he was young, so Mike and older brothers Ben and Dan were raised by his mum under straitened circumstances.
 They each tried to outdo each other on the piano kept in the hall, with their self-taught efforts becoming quite accomplished – Ben playing modern jazz with his hippy mates and Dan with his rock ‘n’ roll band.

-MIKE: I went to Brookfield School, between Kentish Town and Highgate.
+MIKE: I used to live in Kentish Town, then my mum sold the house and we moved out to Crouch End.
+I wasn’t very happy, as all my mates were living in Kentish Town.
+I felt like I was out in the middle of nowhere.
+Before that, I went to Brookfield School, between Kentish Town and Highgate.
 My favourite subject was science because we had a good teacher.
 Then in 1975 I went to Hornsey Art School because I wanted to become a commercial artist.
 I used to like advertisements and things like that.
 I never particularly liked any great works of art, I preferred commercial art and cartoons.
 But I only completed the first year foundation course and didn’t get in for the next part because I fucked it up a bit.
-I didn’t really like it there – they were all sort of ponces.
-Art schools don’t really seem to be into art, they’re more into talking about it.
-It shouldn’t be to do with how many ‘A’ levels you can get, because they don’t have all that much to do with intelligence at all – they just reflect your abilities to learn things.
-But that’s all they seem to want, so they do a lot of talking at them.
-A lot of those people are really useless at drawing or painting.
-They just have a lot of waffle.
-Being able to talk about what you’re doing has a lot to do with how impressed people are about it.
-If you talk really confidently about what you’re doing, people think that maybe it is good-people tend to agree with what they’re told.
-So anyway, I didn’t really like it, and I didn’t go in very frequently.
+I didn’t really like it there – they were all sort of ponces – so I didn’t go in very frequently.
 Quite often I’d just go in and spend the whole afternoon playing the piano in the hall.
 I applied for another three-year course at the London School Of Printing, but I turned up two hours late for the interview and they never let me in.
 But I wasn’t really that bothered, I was more interested in just practising and trying to get better on the piano.
 I never bothered to read music or try to learn classical stuff – it never sounded any good, even if you could play it properly; Beethoven and the rest seemed out of tune to me.
 And you only need to read music if you want to play other people’s tunes.
 I suppose I was trying to keep up with my brother Ben, who was a brilliant musician.
 He played all the instruments himself – a bit of a wizard.
 But there was no rivalry between us; he’d just always been better than me.
 Ben was into modern jazz and had a five-album box set by Keith Jarrett, which as far as I could hear had one good song on it.
 He also used to get a lot of old reggae – things like Tighten Up Volume 1.
 So I used to listen to that and old Tamla Motown – it was the old cliche of my elder brother having the records and me listening to them.
-I used to listen to Elton John’s Tumbleweed Connection, and I also liked Carole King and Joni Mitchell.
+I might be a silly old fart, but it was a great time for music back then; I used to listen to Elton John’s Tumbleweed Connection, and I also liked Carole King and Joni Mitchell.
 Fire In The Hole by Steely Dan had a really nice piano solo on it which I listened to again and again, although I never tried to play it; Steely Dan’s a bit complicated.
+I did learn Sad Lisa by Cat Stevens on my brother’s piano, playing the record at half speed to try and get it right.
 I also liked Robert Wyatt and Soft Machine – their album Third is great and Moon in June is a great track.
 And of course, there was The Beatles.
 When I was a little nipper, about six or seven, we used to go on our summer holidays to my granny’s in Lewis on the train from Victoria.
 Me and my brothers used to stick our heads out of the window and sing A Day In The Life at the top of our voices.
+I can also remember when I was little, we had one of those 1960s record players that would drop singles one by one.
+I’d get my little Corgi cars out and little aeroplanes and I’d have the record player blaring.
+It was great!
+I liked playing on my own, the other kids’ scenarios often seemed a bit lame and half-hearted, but when I was on my own, I could get right into it.

 CHRIS FOREMAN: Born August 8 1956, London

-His father John – known on the folk scene as a music hall revivalist – tried to teach a young Chris to play guitar, but he soon got bored.
-At the age of 17, he bought a cheap second-hand guitar and became more enthusiastic when he began to learn chords.
+Chris is the son of music hall and folk singer, John Foreman, who had been singing at clubs across Britain since the great folk revival of the 1950s.
+A former teacher, busker and Punch & Judy man, he was dubbed ‘The Broadsheet King’ for printing and binding countless pamphlets, songsheets and books.
+The experienced musician had tried to teach a young Chris to play guitar, but he soon got bored.
+However, at the age of 17, he bought a cheap second-hand guitar and became more enthusiastic when he began to learn chords.
 He then acquired a Fender Telecaster for £20 with a tax rebate, at the urging of Thompson, so he could join rehearsals in Mike’s bedroom.

 CHRIS: I’ve always lived in London.
 I was born in the University College Hospital and brought up in Kentish Town.
-I don’t think I come from a particularly working class background, although we did have an outside toilet.
-My old man was a teacher and a singer, doing gigs every now and then and performing traditional Cockney songs.
-He always used to try and teach me guitar when I was a kid, but I was never really interested in things like Bobby Shaftoe.
-Mike’s mum knew my parents and Mike used to live near me, so over the next few years, we would occasionally nod at each other in passing.
+My parents split up when I was 11.
+I lived with my dad and my brother beside the railway bridge on Kentish Town Road off Highgate Road, on the way up to Parliament Hill Fields.
+It was a funny little terraced house connected to the railway line; when a train went past, our whole row of houses shook, like the house in The Blues Brothers.
+It was an old railwayman’s house, very basic – we didn’t have a bath or central heating and the toilet was outside.
+My dad was on the folk singing circuit.
+He sometimes wore a pearly king outfit and sang funny cockney musical type songs and was known as the Broadsheet King.
+He’d sing my younger brother Nat and I songs at bedtime which was really nice.
+He also used to try and teach me guitar when I was a kid, but I was never really interested in things like Bobby Shaftoe.
+Because my dad was a teacher, he used to get nice long holidays.
+And because he was very left-wing, we used to get in his van and drive over to places like Yugoslavia and camp.
+We never had any money – I don’t know why – so we didn’t have a television and used to listen to the radio a lot.
+Mike and Lee lived nearby and I gradually got to know them; Mike’s mum knew my parents so over the next few years, we would occasionally nod at each other in passing.
 I must have been about 10.
 Then around 1971, kids from the Highgate Road in Kentish Town area amalgamated into groups.
 In my particular group were John Jones, Paul Catlin, Lee, Mike and myself.
 We used to walk from the Lido up this hill and set fire to all the rubbish bins on the way.
 We’d get to the top, look down and survey all these glowing rubbish bins, which was quite fun.
 The park keepers used to chase us in vans at night.
 I went to grammar school in Islington – Dame Alice Owens.
 It’s been knocked down since but Alan Parker and Spandau Ballet went there.
 Best times ever.
 Oh what fun I had as the song goes but at the time it… actually didn’t seem that bad.
 One big laugh, but it was a crap school.
 My music teacher was awful and I never had much interest in the subject.
 Instead I bunked off and went to Haverstock, Lee’s school.
 I went in the classroom and the teacher’s going, ‘Who are you?’
 I said, ‘I’ve come from Birmingham’ So I actually got expelled from Lee’s school!
 I used to listen to a lot different types of music at school, but Roxy Music were always my favourites.
 My teenage years were Roxy, Alice Cooper, the Kilburns, Motown, reggae, Hawkwind, Alex Harvey… the lot, really.
 I feel lucky to have grown up in the 60s and 70s as the music was so good (although there was plenty of mush too).
 I also loved the Beatles, but that was compulsory really.
 In fact I later wrote a very Beatles B-side called Please Don’t Go.
+As my taste in music changed, so did my ‘look’; in ’69 I was a skinhead – brogues, suit, Ben Sherman, Brutus, Jaytex shirts the lot – but by the early 70s, I had the longest hair in the school, even though I still had a Harrington jacket and DMs.
 Anyway, I wasn’t a great student and only got one O Level – English.
 I finally left in 1972 when I was 16.
 Well, I was asked not to come back actually.
 During the summer holidays, I had seen a gardening job advertised in a newsagents, which I successfully applied for.
 After the holidays, I eagerly returned to continue my education which was sadly not to be.
 So I stayed at the gardening firm for about two years.
 I then worked for the glorious London Borough of Camden as a gardener with Lee.
 We were both quite interested in music and were always saying we’d start a band.
 We also used to wear donkey jackets with LBC on the back, and if people asked what it meant, we said London Brick Company (or the more fruity London’s Biggest C**t).
 Having by now learnt a tremendous amount about gardening, I then applied for a job on the Camden painting and decorating department and got sacked after about six months for turfing someone’s front room and wallpapering their window box.
 Gardening was great fun – I still go and look at the bits of wasteland we turned into gardens.

 LEE THOMPSON: Born October 5 1957, London